Nieman Visiting Fellowships

 Donna Pierce, NF '15

-Donna Pierce, a contributing editor at Upscale Magazine who writes about food in a syndicated column for the Chicago Defender, is researching papers at the Harvard University Archives and elsewhere for a publishing project on the migration of African-American cooks and recipes from the American South to the Midwest, West and Northeast.
-She also will work on a companion project to teach journalistic skills to young people through interviews with senior citizens about their food traditions.
+Donna Pierce, a contributing editor at Upscale Magazine who writes about food in a syndicated column for the Chicago Defender, researched papers at the Harvard University Archives and elsewhere for a publishing project on the migration of African-American cooks and recipes from the American South to the Midwest, West and Northeast.
+She also worked on a companion project to teach journalistic skills to young people through interviews with senior citizens about their food traditions.
 Learn more

 Jack Riley, NF ’15